ezwn/calendar4d-mobapp/README.md

-# calendar4d
+# calendar4d-mobapp

-A simple react-native application to measure the time spent in physical training.
-Why?
-Because most commercial applications require sensors to work.
-I prefer to choose exactly the kind of activity I'm doing.
+Calendar4d is a react-native application to measure the time spent in different activities.

+This is the frontend of the application, made with react-native, expo, ...

 ## Screenshots